Pithikos/bash-contexter/README.md

 Bash Contexter
 ==============

-The script will let's you cut down commands depending on the context.
-For example if you're inside a Django project you can type `makemigrations` instead of `python manage.py makemigrations`.

-This is accomplished by taking advantage of `command_not_found_handle` in Bash 4.4 to fallback to different commands depending on the context a command is given in the shell.
+The Bash Contexter will let you do things depending on where you run them.
+It takes advantage of `command_not_found_handle` in Bash 4.4.
+With it you can do things like below.

+Example (Docker)

+    $> docker run -it ubuntu bash
+    root@7a14657624bf:/#
+    $> 7a1
+    root@7a14657624bf:/#

 Example (Django)

+    $> ls
+    db.sqlite3  manage.py  myproj
     $> makemigrations
-    $> migrate
+    Detected django project.
+    No changes detected

 Installation